 How Does Gripe Water Work?

 Gripe water’s effectiveness depends on the types of ingredients used in it.
-It is not fully known how does gripe water work but most of its effects are attributed to the herbs in it, such as fennel, dill, and peppermint (4).
+It is not fully known how gripe water works but most of its effects are attributed to the natural herbs in it, such as fennel, dill, and peppermint (4).
 These herbs may have the following effects.

 - Relaxes the baby to sleep